30526 - FINANCIAL ANALYSIS AND PERFORMANCE MEASUREMENT

 |Continuous assessment||Partial exams||General exam|

 The evaluation of non-attending students will be based, only, on the same final exam as attending students.
 All questions need to be answered and will be graded a maximum of 31 points.
+Since the structure of the final exam for non attending students is the same as for the attending, please refer to the paragraph in that section about the correspondence between assessment methods and the intended learning outcomes.

 - Slides, exercises and cases are uploaded on Bboard platform.